 Senior writer, Tina is not tied to a particular artistic field, with her ethos manifested in visual art, sound, performance and DJing.
 In Malta, you’d find her collaborating with artists and organisations, exploring communities and more mysterious spaces, packed with magic, history and nature.
 When journeying to lands afar, she releases energy at monumental landmarks or dance floors.
 Well-predisposed to trance, she’s reportedly able to levitate, but no evidence yet.

-Moderator in our Facebook group and project leader here, as well as composer, DJ and live musician, Clarence collects electronic machines, loves nature and dystopian universes.
+Moderator in our Facebook group and project leader.
+Also composer, DJ and live musician, Clarence collects electronic machines, loves nature and dystopian universes.
 In his forest in the North-East of France, he injects this ambivalence between onirism and darkness in all his creations.
 The convoluted rhythms are his outlet, the icy atmospheres of cold waves, his salvation.
 And yet, he has no diagnosed mental illness.

 Moderator in our Facebook group, label founder of Liminal Spaces and Cellar Door, Marek is first and foremost a music digger and endless collector.
 He got born into a family filled with musicians and music lovers just to grow up as a failed clarinet player.
 Happily, Mother Techno hit his door on his 27 years and gave him a more inspired life, full of tribal percussions and deep motives.